Skip to Content

 1. Siberian Cats

 My own feline friend, Alexei, is a Siberian, so I’m particularly partial to this amazing breed.
-With a thick, luxurious coat, stunning coat colors such as grey and an affectionate personality, Siberians are well-suited to any home.
+They have a thick, luxurious coat with stunning coat colors such as grey.
+Then there’s also the affectionate personality of the Siberian.
+These kitties are well-suited to any home.

 grey cat with paw up